karatekaneen/ionicVue/ReadMe.md

 npm run docs:full # for both of the above.
 ```

+## nextStep

+Method to perform the actions needed to proceed to the next step.

 ## moveMarker

 Method to move the marker on the map and update the local variable.